Bad Powers

 Notes: The recommended experience level for this power is Novice.
 This is a Bad type power.

-you are a main player you must invite everyone.
-Otherwise, there is
+Wild1: Everyone must ally with one side or the other this challenge.
+If you are a main player you must invite everyone.
+Otherwise, there is a general call for allies on both sides.

 Super: You may decline an invitation.

-You have the power of destructive weight loss.
+You have the weakness of destructive weight loss.
 You may never have more than 7 cards.
 If you receive more than 7, you must keep the first 7 and discard the rest.
 You may not pick-and-choose which card(s) to keep.

-History: The Teetotlers built their civilization on the abstention from vices and temperance in all other things.
+History: The Anorexics built their civilization on the abstention from vices and temperance in all other things.
 Wary of the evils of gluttony, they strictly regulate the distribution of resources and wealth throughout their society.
 Now they march into space, bringing their higher moral order to the cosmos.

 Restriction: Use only in a game with Bad Powers.

-Wild: All players must discard down to 7 cards.
+Wild1: All players must discard down to 7 cards.

 Super: You are not limited to 7 cards, but you may not discard cards intentionally.

-You have the power of charity.
+You have the weakness of charity.
 As a main player, before cards are played in a challenge, you must give your opponent a kicker, an edict, or a flare.
 If you have none of these, they may look at your hand and pick a card they want.
 They are not obligated to take a card.

-History: The motivations of the Benefactors far exceed those of self-serving \"Philanthropists.\" Their motto is \"Give \'til it hurts.\" By giving things of true value, rather than cans of lima beans and worn-out clothing, the Benefactors will bring the cosmos together in peaceful harmony under their righteous rule and guidance.
+History: The motivations of the Benefactors far exceed those of self-serving "Philanthropists."
+Their motto is "Give 'til it hurts."
+By giving things of true value, rather than cans of lima beans and worn-out clothing, the Benefactors will bring the cosmos together in peaceful harmony under their righteous rule and guidance.

 Restriction: Use only in a game with bad powers.

-Wild: Look through another player's hand, pick a card, and give it to a different player, other than yourself.
+Wild1: Look through another player's hand, pick a card, and give it to a different player, other than yourself.

 History: It doesn't matter to the Braggarts that everyone knows their resources.
 The Braggarts are going to win anyway, aren't they?